thor-com-se/certificates/Front-End Developer/Advanced React/JSX and testing/notes.md

     - The order of the attributes declaration determines whether the spread operator overrides other attributes
 - "Cross-cutting concerns" is generic functionality that is not related to application business logic, such as handling permission roles, handling errors, and logging
   - "Higher order component" (HOC) is an advanced pattern for a function that takes a component as input, extends the component with enhanced functionality, then returns a new component
-    - This is useful as an alternative to custom hooks which transform stateless components into stateful components
+    - This is useful as an alternative to custom hooks as that requires any component that uses the custom hook to be transformed from stateless to stateful
     - Uses a special syntax for passing a component and the functions the hooks utilize when extending component functionality
       - An example would be `const withAddedFunctionality = ComponentName => { return (props) => { return <ComponentName /> } }`
       - Component passed to HOC should never be mutated inside the HOC